EENI Global Business School

 3. The Third Afro-Arab Summit took place in 2013 (Kuwait)

-2. To investigate the challenges for both regions
+2. To investigate challenges for both regions

-In the Declaration and Programme of Action on Afro-Arab Cooperation were defined several bodies:
+At the Declaration and Programme of Action on Afro-Arab Cooperation were defined several bodies:

 1. Standing Commission (24 Ministers)